AssemblyScript/website/src/getting-started.md

 npm run asbuild
 ```

-Doing so will emit the compiled binary and definition files to the `build/` directory.
+Doing so will emit the compiled binaries, bindings and definition files to the `build/` directory.

 The generated test case in `tests/index.js` can be executed with: